Dropped ceiling: Aesthetics

 Modern dropped ceilings were initially created to hide the building infrastructure, including piping, wiring, and/or ductwork, by creating a plenum space above the dropped ceiling, while allowing access for repairs and inspections.
 Drop ceilings may also be used to hide problems, such as structural damage.
 Further, drop out ceilings can also conceal the sprinkler systems while still providing full fire suppression functionality.

 For many years, dropped ceilings were made of basic white tiles, but modern innovations now offer a plethora of options in sizes, colors, materials (including retro designs and faux leather, wood, or metal), visual effects and shapes, patterns, and textures as well as support systems and ways to access the plenum.
 Custom runs of specialty ceiling tiles can be done at relatively low cost compared with the past.

 Acoustics

 Acoustic balance and control was another early objective of dropped ceilings.
-A noisy room can overstimulate occupants, while a too quiet interior may seem dull and uninviting.

 The acoustic performance of suspended ceilings has improved dramatically over the years, with enhanced sound absorption and attenuation.
 This is sometimes achieved by adding insulation known as Sound Attenuation Batts (SABs), more commonly referred to as "sound batts", above the panels to help deaden sounds and keep adjacent rooms quieter.